Advanced CloudFormation Skills

 When creating or utilizing a custom resource, the service token defines either the SNS topic that the custom resource should post its properties to, or the lambda function that the custom resource should submit its property to for event processing when it's time to run the resource provider logic itself.

 That about wraps it up for our advanced discussion of how CloudFormation actually works internally.
-Next up, will be discussing how to tie into the fronts and backs of these different resource life cycles by using SNS topics to create automation.
+Next up, we'll be discussing how to tie into the fronts and backs of these different resource life cycles by using SNS topics to create automation.

 About the Author